 The managing director of Colliers International in Myanmar said that he’s still optimistic about the property market.
 He says the effect from the nation’s politics played out as predicted and did not really come as a surprise to anyone.
-Granted, he’s probably biased.
+He’s probably biased though.

 Nobody is Buying Real Estate in Yangon

 Myanmar’s political situation led to an unstable real estate market.
 But willingness to buy property has also decreased overall.
-This can be further attributed to two main reasons.
+This is because of two main reasons.

 First, the living standards in Myanmar are still not great – arguably quite poor.
 This hinders the property market, especially when foreigners rank living standards as the most important thing when looking for a new country to live in.